ArweaveAlex/arc-pools/README.md

 ```

 ```
-Usage: arcpool [command] [options]
+Usage: arcpool [commands] [options]

+Options                                 Description
+--control-wallet <wallet file>          Specifies a wallet to use in the pool creation --dname <string>                        Specifies the daemon name to stop --image <path to image file>            Specifies an image to use for pool --mention-tag <twitter username>        Username for twitter with --method user (do not in --method <user or mention>              Used to pull user or mentions for twitter --source <twitter or wikipedia>         Specifies the data source

 Commands                                Description
-create                                      Create pool, options --control-wallet, --image mine <pool_id>                              Mine artifacts, options --source, --method, --mention-tag help                                        Print help dlist                                       List daemon mining processes dstop                                       Stop daemon mining process, options --dname
+create <pool id>                        Create a pool using pools.json dlist                                   list all daemon mining processes dstop <daemon name>                     Stop a daemon mining process by name help                                    Display help text mine <pool id>                          Mine artifacts for a given pool

-Options                                     Description
---source <twitter or wikipedia>             Used with command mine, mandatory, specifies mining program
---method <mention>                          Used with command mine, optional, mines for --mention-tag value --mention-tag <@username #something>        Used with command mine and option --method mention, value to search twitter for --dname <pm2 daemon name>                   Used with command dstop, specifies daemon name to stop --control-wallet <arweave wallet>           Used with command create, mandatory, path to wallet used for pool creation
---image <path to image file>                Used with command create, path to image to upload for pool background image
 ```

 ## Creating a pool for the first time